nelak2/nwscript-sinfar-language-server/README.md

 Replace `server/scripts/nwscript.nss` by its new version and execute `yarn run generate-lib-defs` in the server root directory.

-## Issues
+## Issues, Feedback, Feature Requests

-Please report any issues on the github [repository](https://github.com/nelak2/nwscript-sinfar-language-server).
+Please report any issues, feedback, or feature requests on the github [repository](https://github.com/nelak2/nwscript-sinfar-language-server).

 ## Credit